cjoudrey/graphql-schema-linter/README.md

 ```
 Usage: graphql-schema-linter [options] [schema.graphql]

 Options:

+  -o, --only <rules>

+    only the rules specified will be used to validate the schema

+    example: --only FieldsHaveDescriptions,TypesHaveDescriptions

+  -e, --except <rules>

+    all rules except the ones specified will be used to validate the schema

+    example: --except FieldsHaveDescriptions,TypesHaveDescriptions

-  --format
+  -f, --format <format>

-    Choose the output format of the report.
+    choose the output format of the report

-    Possible values: json, text
+    possible values: json, text

-  --stdin
+  -s, --stdin

-    Schema definition will be read from STDIN instead of specified file.
+    schema definition will be read from STDIN instead of specified file

+  --version

+    output the version number

+  -h, --help

+    output usage information
 ```

+## Built-in rules

+### `DeprecationsHaveAReason`

+This rule will validate that all deprecations have a reason.

+### `FieldsHaveDescriptions`

+This rule will validate that all fields have a description.

+### `TypesAreCapitalized`

+This rule will validate that interface types and object types have capitalized names.

+### `TypesHaveDescriptions`

+This will will validate that interface types and object types have descriptions.

 ## Output formatters

 The format of the output can be controlled via the `--format` option.

-The following formatters are currently available:
+The following formatters are currently available: `text`, `json`.

 ### `TextFormatter` (default)